Migrate your Car rentals integration

 Pagination | The results are paginated, meaning you may need to perform multiple requests to retrieve all possible results. |

 1 Multiple instances of the same supplier may appear if they are registered under different legal entities (e.g. in different regions) but share the same trading name.
-See example here
+See an example of supplier ID differences here

 Authentication